 Yes!
 There are two camp themes for kids entering grades PreK-5th.
 There is one theme for 6th - 8th graders.
 We recommend that you sign your camper up for a different theme if possible, but you are welcome to enroll your camper in the same camp more than once with the understanding that the activities will be the same and we cannot make special accommodations for returning campers

 Which forms do I need to complete if my camper’s spot is confirmed?

-Why can’t my 1st grader and my 5th grader attend the same camp?
+Can my 1st grader and my 5th grader attend the same camp?

 For the benefit of your child and other campers, children will only be allowed in groups appropriate for their grade.
 We focus on age specific content throughout the week.
-There are no exceptions to this rule.

 Do you have a payment plan?